afqueiruga/afqueiruga.github.io/research.md

 permalink: /research/
 ---

-Sometimes I make cool videos.
+Sometimes I make cool videos in my research.
 This page is a small collection of the cooler ones I've made for various research topics over the years.

 Warning: Each of the videos below is approximately 1MB.